-I am unabashedly promoting the book because I am one of the lesser known authors.
+I am unabashedly promoting the book because I am one of the authors.
 To be published along with the writers and thinkers to whom I have turned for inspiration over the last twenty years, is a huge honor for me.
 Some of these mentors are: Frances Moore Lappé, Bill McKibben, Wendell Berry, Barry Lopez and Howard Zinn.

 The book’s genesis is the work of Martin Keogh, its Editor.
 In the forward, Martin describes how his children expressed a sense of hopelessness about the future as they considered climate change or nuclear war—challenges that dwarf our sense of being able to make a difference.
 He wondered how human beings can keep hope and live well in very uncertain times.
 In 2006 Martin issued a call to writers to submit an essay answering the question above.

 The book is published by North Atlantic Press and is now in its third printing – barely a month after its release.